-This module provides the primary interface for programmers and for interactive non-GUI use.
-It provides five classes corresponding to the JWST instruments, with consistent interfaces.
+WebbPSF provides five classes corresponding to the JWST instruments and two for the WFIRST instruments, with consistent interfaces.
+It also provides a variety of supporting tools for measuring PSF properties and manipulating telescope state models.
 See this page for the detailed API; for now let's dive into some example code.